ehjjjj/h8/README.md

 The line counts can be seen in the first column of the output.
 Lines which were not executed are marked with hashes ‘######’.

 # Implementation
-In this exercise you will implement three functions, for three different regex formulas (A,B, and C from the Rules To Implement).
-IsInteger(), IsDouble(), and IsValidIdentifier().
+In this assignment you will implement four functions:

-1. `IsInteger()` - This function will return true if the passed string is an integer and false otherwise.
+1. `createVID()` - This function will generate all possible regular expressions matching for a valid identifier.
+The Regex of valid identifier is `[a-zA-Z]`

 2. `IsDouble()` - This function will return true if the passed string is a double and false otherwise.
 3. `IsValidIdentifier()` - This function will return true if the passed string is a vaild identifier and false otherwise.
 4. `main()` - in the main file you will read the test file which has 'n' number of strings, and you will print on a file for each of the strings in the file 'Integer', 'Double', 'Identifier', or 'None' if the string does not match any of the rules.